shridharssg/Angular/RxJsPromisesObserverInterceptor.md

      **[⬆ Back to Top](#table-of-contents)**

-Q. ### How can I use interceptor for an entire application?
+21. ### How can I use interceptor for an entire application?
      You can use same instance of `HttpInterceptors` for the entire app by importing the `HttpClientModule` only in your AppModule, and add the interceptors to the root application injector.
      For example, let's define a class that is injectable in root application.
       ```javascript